Alex-Fabbri/Alex-Fabbri.github.io/_posts/2012-05-05-TutorialBank.md

 # How can I use TutorialBank?

 Very easily!
 We created [a search engine](http://tangra.cs.yale.edu/newaan/) which we call "All About NLP" (AAN) and which you can use to easily search our corpus.
-Our site also hosts the ACL Anthology Corpus and allows you to search over 24,000 papers.
+Our site also hosts the ACL Anthology Network Corpus and allows you to search over 24,000 papers.
 We are constantly expanding our corpus and developing our site.
 You can explore our taxonomy and pick the type of resource you are looking for by clicking "Browse Resources by Topic:"

 <br>